botond-veress/web-standards/api/README.md

 #### PUT

-- Creates/updates a resource
+- Creates/updates a resource.
-- Multiple PUT requests to the same URL don't create/update duplicate records
+- Multiple PUT requests to the same URL don't create/update duplicate records.
-- It should be used when the client is aware of the url of the resource
+- It should be used when the client is aware of the url of the resource.

 To update the post with id 31:
 ```HTTP